 Put more simply, when the plaintiff is trying to prove proximate cause, they need to show that the at-fault party’s actions set in motion a relatively short chain of events that could’ve been reasonably expected to lead to their harm and damages.

-The final element of a negligence case refers to damages and requires the plaintiff to show that they suffered significant damages and losses due to the wrongdoer’s negligence.
+The final element of a negligence case refers to damages and requires the plaintiff to show that they suffered significant legal damages and financial losses due to the wrongdoer’s negligence.
 Typically, these damages refer to compensation for the plaintiff’s injury, property repairs, lost wages, and medical care.

 Different Types of Damages